K4ztark/K4ztark/README.md

 <br><br>

 - :mortar_board: I'm a student at Universidad Nacional de Colombia
-- :technologist: I love using AI as a solution for every `Problem`.
+- :technologist: I love using programming and math as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codewars`.
 - :student: I’m currently studying `Computer Science`.
 - :nerd_face: Always `learning new things`.